 However, the performance of a system often is dependent on engineers’ ability to debug gnarly problems.
 The increase in complexity that comes with new microservices architectures makes debugging that much harder.
 In fact, some companies are considering reverting back to monoliths because of the increased difficulty of debugging, among a host of other challenges.

 Luckily, there are some best practices for debugging that you can keep in mind that are specific to your organization’s architectural model: monolith, or microservices.
-Of course, everyone’s taste in workflow is as different as how they take their coffee -- the taste is often acquired -- but these practices can help you adopt a high-level mindset that accelerates debugging in the context of your environment.
+Of course, everyone’s taste in workflows is as different as to how they take their coffee — the taste is often acquired — but these practices can help you adopt a high-level mindset that accelerates debugging in the context of your environment.

 Now, you might have noticed that we don’t mention pulling up your trusty debugger.
 With monoliths, it’s quite possible that you won’t need one, or at least you don’t need one right away.
 Opening the debugger right away is, according to John: “like when your car breaks down and you don’t know jack shit about cars, so you open up the hood and look for something wrong.”

 If you want to use your debugger, or if the bug is too difficult to write a unit test for, then it’s time to rely on that trusty tool.
 But the key to the monolithic approach is critical thinking and unit tests.

 The microservices method is similar to a latte: same basic ingredients, more complicated method of caffeination.
 Debugging microservices uses a lot of the same practices as with debugging a monolith, but with one major exception: the debugger is almost always necessary.